 Investing in education is investing in yourself and it always the best start.
 Education opens the door to jobs that pay more, people with more education enjoy lower unemployment rates but it’s important to pick the right major and invest wisely.

 Some 30 years ago, while I was still a small child, I remember going out to dinner with my dad and some of his close friends.
-Take into account that my dad was a chief of police at the time, and that other individuals at the table were other highly respected members of society, including a judge, bank director, doctor, and so on.
+Take into account that my dad was a chief of police at the time and those other individuals at the table were other highly respected members of society, including a judge, bank director, doctor, and so on.

-Even though this dinner was a lifetime ago, I can still remember that we had chard and potatoes, as this dish still remains one of my favorites till this day.
+Even though this dinner was a lifetime ago, I can still remember that we had chard and potatoes, as this dish still remains one of my favorites to this day.